-With the ongoing college placements, you are probably wondering how your seniors handled their placements.
+With the ongoing college campus placements, you are probably wondering how your seniors handled their placements.
 How is it that you can leave a mark on employers who are coming to your campus?
 How can you stand out from the competition and pave your way to your dream job?
 These interviews are key determinants of your professional career.
-Let’s have a look at a list of tips for acing these dreaded campus placements.
+Let’s have a look at a list of tips to crack campus placements.

 Know everything about the interviewer